MCAS Performance Appeals: A Guide for BPS Students, Parents/Guardians, and Staff

-Applications that meet the eligibility requirements are reviewed by the MCAS Performance Appeals Board.
-The MCAS Appeals Board consists of a panel of content experts who meet monthly during the school year to review appeals and make recommendations to the Commissioner who makes the final decision whether to grant the appeal.
+Applications that meet the eligibility requirements are reviewed by the state's MCAS Performance Appeals Board.
+The MCAS Appeals Board consists of a panel of educators who meet monthly during the school year to review appeals and make recommendations to the Commissioner about the outcome of each appeal.

-Generally, the MA DESE rules on each appeal (granted, denied, or no determination / insufficient evidence) by the end of the month that the appeal was submitted to the state.
+Generally, the MA DESE rules on each appeal (granted, denied, or no determination / insufficient evidence) prior to the end of the month that the appeal was submitted to the state.

 For more information: